HackYourFuture/post-grad-ed/Week2/README.md

 2. A video explaining 1 concept you've learned about most about during the development of the project, find instructions [here](./../how-to-record-concept.md)

-3. Finalize your pull request by pushing your final code for the technical assignment
+3. A link to your GitHub repo for the technical assignment and a link with the deployed TA working.

-4. Perform a code review on the pull request of one of your classmates.
-For instructions on how to do this, look [here](./../how-to-code-review.md)

 _DEADLINE FRIDAY 23.59 CET_